richard-shan/fabRepo/docs/lessons/week4/milling.md

      - Click ```Z Only Stick Probing```
  - Under Material Setup, leave the ```Material Offset Z``` at 0.01mm
  - Change the ```Material Size``` to the dimensions of your material
- - Import your file undr File Setup
+ - Import your file under File Setup
  - Choose the bit(s) you will be using
  - You can see the projection of the result on the right side of the screen.
 Use the ```Plan Offset``` setting to move the placement around.
  - Ensure that you have the correct bit selected and inserted into the machine.
  - Run the job from the Summary/Run section.
+It is recommended to run the engraving job before the cutting job to ensure that your material does not move around.

 ## Bantam Setup